Writing a Temperature-Sensor App on Tock

 button

-selection dialog, the nRF52840DK exposes the chip's serial console on the first
+exposes the chip's serial console on the lowest UART port (e.g., ttyACM0

 instead of ttyACM1

-).
-If that does not work, simply
+or similar does not work, simply

-try the available ports:
+try all the available ports:

 $ tockloader listen